noslouch/workflow-debug/README.md

 **Unit tests** should be a fundamental part of each component added to the library.
 Their goal is to test the component output, given props and to ensure smooth refactoring is possible with high trust in the end result.

-The library is using `Jest` as a test runner and `React Testing Library` for API and a test helper when working with components
+The library is using `Jest` as a test runner and `React Testing Library` for API and a test helper when working with components.

 When designing tests, follow industry standards described here: [React Testing](https://reactjs.org/docs/testing-recipes.html) and [React Testing Library helpers](https://testing-library.com/docs/react-testing-library/api)

 **Integration tests** can be achieved by using visual rendering tools such as Storybook.
 There, we should expect to visualise and preview components.
 More in the Storybook section above.

 **Page Browser tests** is the domain of each team and not part of this library.
-They would be responsible for creating end-to-end testing suite to test their web pages as desired.
+They would be responsible for creating an end-to-end test suite for their web pages as desired.
 Some tools to use could be:

-- New Relic Syntetics
+- New Relic Synthetics
 - Selenium Web Driver / Mocha
 - Nightwatch / Cucumber